-Back to some great Irish direction – Neil Jordan had a great pseudo-horror film back in 1984 called “The Company of Wolves.”
+Back again to some great Irish direction – Neil Jordan had a great pseudo-horror film back in 1984 called “The Company of Wolves.”

-In the movie, which is made up of several gothic tales, Jordan tackles werewolves and their sexual connotation.
+In the movie, which is made up of several Gothic tales, Jordan tackles werewolves and their sexual connotation.